AJWest22/MS4/README.md

 </details>

+## Crispy Forms

+Crispy Forms is used to create the forms and form fields.
+The basic template used for the forms is similar throughout the site, and can be found on the checkout template, and creating an account for example.
+Required fields include asking for a user's: name, email address, phone number, country, postal code, city or town, the user's address, and phone number and card number.

 ## **Code Features**

 There are several code features used to give the site functionality, these include: a navbar, forms, and dropdown menus.